sahil-pardeshi/7zip-instant-zipping-strategy/README.md

 # Description for each command:
        <br>
-       "C:\Program Files\7-Zip\7z.exe"  ---> This is the path where you installed 7-Zip
+       "C:\Program Files\7-Zip\7z.exe"  ---> This is the path where you installed 7-Zip  (Runs 7-Zip executable)
        <br>
-       a  ---> for archive the data
+       a  ---> add file to archive
        <br>
-       -mx=1 ---> for instant transfer
+       -mx=1 ---> Fast compression (much faster than default)
        <br>
-       D:\Build\aws.zip ---> after zip this is the location where your zip file get stored
+       D:\Build\aws.zip ---> after zip this is the location where your zip file get stored (Output ZIP file)
        <br>
        D:\Aws-Console-Learning-Platform\* ---> this is the actual file location which you zipped